magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 ![image](/images/lwm2m/observe-lwm2m-resources-pe.png)
 {% endif %}

-With this setup, the *timezone* attribute in ThingsBoard will always contain the latest value of the *Timezone* resource.
+With this setup, the *timezone* attribute in IoT Hub will always contain the latest value of the *Timezone* resource.

-### Write LwM2M resource via ThingsBoard attributes update
+### Write LwM2M resource via IoT Hub attributes update

-ThingsBoard enables configuration updates to be pushed to LwM2M devices using [Shared attributes](/docs/{{docsPrefix}}user-guide/attributes/#shared-attributes){:target="_blank"}.
+IoT Hub enables configuration updates to be pushed to LwM2M devices using [Shared attributes](/docs/{{docsPrefix}}user-guide/attributes/#shared-attributes){:target="_blank"}.
 These updates can be initiated from various sources, such as:
 - The administration UI
 - A dashboard [widget](/docs/{{docsPrefix}}user-guide/widgets/){:target="_blank"}
 - [The REST API](/docs/{{docsPrefix}}reference/rest-api/){:target="_blank"}
 - [A Rule Engine node](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-node){:target="_blank"}

-Once you change the shared attribute, ThingsBoard will search for the mapping between the attribute key and LwM2M resource in the device profile.
+Once you change the shared attribute, IoT Hub will search for the mapping between the attribute key and LwM2M resource in the device profile.
 If the resource is marked as an attribute, platform will send the LwM2M Write operation to the LwM2M client device.

 > See the *Timezone* example in the [reading attributes](#reading-lwm2m-resources-into-thingsboard-attributes) section.

 ### Read LwM2M resources to time series data

-You may configure the device profile to read and observe specific LwM2M resources and store their values as telemetry [time series data](/docs/{{docsPrefix}}user-guide/telemetry/){:target="_blank"} data in ThingsBoard.
+You may configure the device profile to read and observe specific LwM2M resources and store their values as telemetry [time series data](/docs/{{docsPrefix}}user-guide/telemetry/){:target="_blank"} data in IoT Hub.

 To store resource as the telemetry:
 - Navigate to the "**Transport configuration**" tab of your LwM2M device profile.